mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.73 =
+*  Added support for form specific button override text.
+*  Updated jQuery Validate to 1.13.1.
+*  Re-worked Javascript loading so only loaded when needed.
+*  Fixed jQuery Script loading problem on Dashboard - script loaded for all Dashboard pages instead of just the Google Form editing page.
+*  Add jQuery to map the "Submit another resonse" URL to the proper WordPress URL.

 = Version 0.72 =
 *  Fixed call to non-existant function is_empty(), should be calling empty().